RedHat-Middleware-Workshops/cloud-native-workshop-v2m2-guides/apps-monitoring.md

 `mvn clean package spring-boot:repackage -DskipTests`

 The build and deploy may take a minute or two.
 Wait for it to complete.
 You should see a **BUILD SUCCESS** at the end of the build output.

 And then re-build the container image, which will take about a minute to complete:

+`oc project userXX-catalog` (replace `userXX` with your username)

-`oc start-build -n userNN-catalog catalog-springboot --from-file target/catalog-1.0.0-SNAPSHOT.jar --follow` (replace `userNN` with your username!)
+`oc start-build catalog-springboot --from-file target/catalog-1.0.0-SNAPSHOT.jar --follow` (replace `userNN` with your username!)

 Once the build is done, it will automatically start a new deployment.
 Wait for it to complete: